wmahfoudh/rooting-nook-glowlight/README.md

 A sample Arabic ebook on the ``Moon+ Reader`` application

 ![Browser view](/images/im-b.jpg)

+## For a better experience
+1. Install [ReLaunch](https://forum.xda-developers.com/nook-touch/general/relaunch-best-nst-launcher-version-1-4-t3060782), an excellent community launcher and file manager well adapted to the NOOK
+2. Install a good reader like ``Moon+`` or ``Aldiko``
+3. [Optional] Disable the stock NOOK applications (Settings -> Apps -> -> All), this will save some battery and some data sent by the application
+4. Install ``Button Savior`` application to have a floating back button just like normal tablets

 ## Bonus: Rooting the GlowLight 3
 [This XDA post](https://forum.xda-developers.com/nook-touch/general/how-to-root-set-nook-glowlight-3-t3802331) reports that the same script works on the NOOK GlowLight 3, you just need to change the model number in ``rootnook.sh`` from **BNRV510** to **BNRV520**